3 Minute Thesis (3MT) Competition

 Special thanks to our sponsor RiverStone for supporting this event.

-The 2024 3MT Competition is taking place in February and April!
+The 2025 3MT Competition is taking place in February and March!
 Thirty applicants will be selected to compete.
-Applications are now closed.
+Application information will be released soon.

 3MT Overview